chillen/1-2-Tap/README.md

 From there, we're using [jQuery UI for slide effects](https://jqueryui.com/show/), [bootstrap gridding](http://getbootstrap.com/examples/grid/) to produce our div grid, and the [effect found at this JSFiddle](http://jsfiddle.net/Fy8vD/) for the tutorial and tap recognition.
 We're also using [SweetAlert](http://tristanedwards.me/sweetalert).
 It's pretty.

+## Running ##

+First, make sure you have NodeJS, npm, MongoDB, Grunt, and Bower installed.
+Git clone this repo.
+Run npm install.
+Then run bower install.
+Then run grunt serve.
+This will get it all up and running.
+You may need to sudo at some point.

+## Logs ##

+The logs are stored... in large quantities... in the browser local storage.
+To access them, make an account (ideally, named LOGGER) in the control group.
+Login.
+When it asks for a password, put "showlogs".
+To clear them, put "clearlogs".
+The logs are also available (in possibly more manageable format) in the local storage section of your browser.
+Don't clear your stuff before pulling a copy.